-Question from Cam H.: Hi Rick, I’ve been wondering about the following and wonder if you could help out.
+Question from Cam : I’ve been wondering about the something and I’m hoping you can set me straight.

 I always carry my credit cards, my debit card and the key ring with my car keys and key fob on it all in my purse right next to my cell phone.

 My question is could the battery or any parts of the cellphone or the electric current in the phone (which I leave turned on) somehow damage the key fob or erase the data on my bank cards?

 Rick’s answer: Cam, I researched this very issue in detail a couple of years ago and the consensus of the experts I spoke with was that the tiny magnets and electric currents in a modern cell phone/smart phone are much too weak to demagnetize a credit card stripe.

 On top of that, I have more or less verified that conclusion with personal experience.
 I often carry my wallet and phone right next to each other in the same pocket, and I’ve never had an issue with a card after doing so.